James Sears: Mortgage broker

 Sears claimed as of 2005 to be the co-owner of Toronto mortgage broker Trillium Mortgage.
 In 2014, in campaign materials supporting his run for Toronto city council, In an article describing hate mail allegedly sent from Your Ward News to Toronto city councillor Kristyn Wong-Tam, Torontoist reported that as of 2015 Sears was merely an employee of the brokerage.

 Pickup artist

-Sears was also known for his activities as a pickup artist using the pseudonym "Dimitri the Lover" selling courses that claimed to train men in how to seduce women.
+Sears was also known for his activities as a pickup artist.
+Using the pseudonym "Dimitri the Lover", he would sell courses that claimed to train men in how to seduce women.
 A voicemail purported to be training material from his courses regularly makes its way around the internet.